underscorefunk/yourupnext/readme.md

 - Describe locations in english or rough draw maps with layers and have stable diffusion fill in the tile sets

+- Create initiative groups for when the part is split

 // ---------
 // Consider that events have time stamps and game id to create hashes for IDs to make everything a pure function